In this 2-minute read:

 - If your business HAS NOT received loans or advances under the EIDL program in 2020 then:

-- Multiply your Average Monthly Payroll (the number you determined by following the steps above) by 2.5 and round to the nearest dollar.
+- Multiply your Average Monthly Payroll (the number you determined by following the steps above) by 2.5 and round to the nearest dollar (unless your business fits into NAICS code 72; then use 3.5X for second draw loans.
+See below)

 - If your business HAS received loans or advances under the EIDL program or other SBA funding in 2020, contact your loan provider and they’ll help you determine the accurate number, because it’s somewhat complicated.
 This only applies if you’ve received money in your bank account under EIDL or other SBA funding in 2020—otherwise apply the formula above.